 What to Do in Costeño Beach

-Honestly, there’s not a whole lot to do.
+Honestly, there’s not a whole lot to do at Playa Costeño.
+But that’s kind of the point!

 There are also surf lessons offered by several of the hostels in Costeño Beach.
-Given the uncrowded nature of the beach and some decent waves, that sounds like a great plan for those interested.
+Given the uncrowded nature of the beach and some decent waves, that sounds like a great plan for the surfers.

 I also picked up a card from our hostel about motorcycle and ATV rentals.
 We didn’t look into that, but it might be a fun way to spend a day.